LPG-Interactive/web-game-hub/README.md

-# game-hub
+# web-game-hub
-A minimalist gaming hub made in 2 hours (maybe less)!
+A minimalist gaming hub made in approximately 2 hours!